underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

 set my_username="YOUR_USERNAME"
 set my_password="YOUR_PASSWORD"
 </code></pre>
+    * Fill in your credentials that you use for the website and your full name.
     * Set some sane defaults, and configure the server addresses by adding: <pre><code>set spoolfile= set record= set sort=threads